Brisbane Tramway Museum: Collection

 The museum houses an extensive photographic collection of Brisbane's tramway and street transport heritage, together with tickets and uniforms worn by staff of the tramway operators, a feature of which were the unusual "Foreign legion" caps (more correctly called kepis) worn by drivers and conductors until 1961 and inspectors until more recently.

-The museum is also notable for other elements of the former Brisbane system in its collection.
-The museum's depots (garages) are composed of bays from the former Ipswich Road tram depot.
+The museum is notable for other elements of the former Brisbane system in its collection.
+The museum's depots are composed of bays from the former Ipswich Road tram depot.
 The museum's direct current substation has been built from equipment retrieved from former Brisbane tramway substations.
 An elevated signal cabin which stood at the corner of Brunswick and Wickham Streets, Fortitude Valley has also been preserved.